exercism/java/exercises/practice/change/.approaches/dynamic-programming/content.md

   - If the `grandTotal` is negative, an exception is thrown immediately.
   - If there is no way to make the exact total with the given denominations, an exception is thrown with a descriptive message.

-## Trade-offs and Considerations

-- **Efficiency**: This approach is highly efficient in terms of minimizing the number of coins, but it might require significant memory for larger `grandTotal` values, as the space complexity grows linearly with `grandTotal`.

-- **Alternative Approaches**:

-  - A **Greedy Approach** could be faster for some cases but does not always guarantee the minimum number of coins.
-  - This dynamic programming approach is best when the goal is to guarantee the fewest coins possible, especially when no simple greedy solution exists.

 ## Conclusion

 The dynamic programming approach provides an optimal solution for the change-making problem, ensuring that we minimize the number of coins used while efficiently solving the problem for any `grandTotal`.
 However, it’s essential to consider the trade-offs in terms of memory usage and the time complexity when dealing with very large inputs.